The nation was already on the economic brink before COVID-19 hit.

-Argentina has a relatively strong public health score, thanks to its strict stay-at-home order early in the crisis and stringent restrictions, although its low emergency healthcare spending and limited travel restrictions bring its score down.
+Argentina's public health policy score is above the median, thanks to its strict stay-at-home order early in the crisis and stringent restrictions, although its low emergency healthcare spending and limited testing bring its score down.

 - Stay at home order 2

 - Emergency healthcare investments/capita $4.48

 - Tests/1,000 people 153.1

 - Contact tracing 2

 Despite a relatively strong early financial response, particularly in terms of debt relief, Argentina's financial response is weak, due to its relatively modest spending as compared to other countries.

 - Financial stimulus as share of GDP 6%

 - Income support 1

 The Argentine authorities have consistently communicated fact- and science-based information to the public through weekly press briefings.